Coffee with Kathi ~ John, Chapter 5

-If I didn’t know Jesus, I think I would wonder what is wrong with me.
+If I didn’t know Jesus, I would probably wonder what is wrong with me.
 You see, I want more.
 I’m not speaking of riches or fame.
 I’m speaking of time.

 If I didn’t know Jesus, I would always wonder why I am on this Earth for such a short time.

 We are a people who want more – a long, extended, healthy life.
 We love to think of a place such as Shangri-La.
 Oh how I love the old movie, Lost Horizon, where Ronald Colman is strategically brought to beautiful Shangri-La and meets Jane Wyman.
 It’s a land of sparkling pure rivers flowing from mountains above and of fertile green valleys.
 Perfect climate.
 People live long lives.
 Disease or injury heals naturally.
 It’s nearly perfect.
-I want something like that.
+If I didn’t know Jesus, I would want something like that.

 People have always looked for extended life in one form or another.
 A myth tells the story of Ponce de Leon, an explorer who searched for and found the Fountain of Youth, which is now thought to be in St. Augustine, Florida.
 Yet there are no records that anyone actually regained their youth by drinking of the water from that fountain.

-Perhaps the closest body of water thought to be connected to healing is a pool called Bethesda, in Jerusalem’s old city.
+People have always been desperate for healing.
+There was a pool called Bethesda, in Jerusalem’s old city where people went for healing.
 We read about it in John, Chapter 5.
-The lame, the paralyzed, the disabled, lay near the water.
+The lame, the paralyzed, the disabled, lay on mats near the water – day after day – month after month – year after year.
 The belief was that an angel would come at times and stir the waters and the first person to step into those waters was healed.
+This had been going on for hundred of years before Jesus’ time.
 My heart goes out to those people.
+They were like you and me.
+Desperate for more.

 ~ Without Jesus, we are those desperate people.